Acknowledgements

 Biography

-Louise Cummings is Professor in the Department of English and Communication at the Hong Kong Polytechnic University, Hong Kong.
+Louise Cummings is Adjunct Professor at The Hong Kong Polytechnic University, Hong Kong, and Visiting Professor at York St John University, UK.
 She is author or editor of many books, including Pragmatic Disorders, Clinical Linguistics, Clinical Pragmatics, The Cambridge Handbook of Communication Disorders, Pragmatics: A Multidisciplinary Perspective and The Routledge Pragmatics Encyclopedia.
 She is also Editor of the Routledge Research in Speech-Language Pathology book series.

 Professor Elly Ifantidou, National and Kapodistrian University of Athens, Greece